Art, Music, & PE

 Art, Music and PE are critical parts of our curriculum.
 They are taught by experienced teachers who are specialists in their fields.
 Lessons in Art, Music and PE reinforce the IB central ideas being learned throughout the rest of the school day.
 Full-time Early Childhood students have each of these classes once per week.
 Students in First to Fifth grade enjoy each of these classes two times every six days.

-The 1st through 5th Grade art program uses a spiraling curriculum, where ideas, concepts, skills, media, and processes are introduced and revisited many times throughout a student’s educational journey at TIS.
+The 1st through 5th Grade art program uses a spiraling curriculum, where ideas, concepts, skills, media, and processes are introduced and revisited many times throughout a student’s educational journey at ISP.
 This gives the student the chance to build upon skills and deepen their learning.

 Preschool and Kindergarten music classes include songs, rhymes, instrument playing, movement and listening experiences designed to build understanding of music concepts and to build music skills.
 Our young students learn about music concepts such as tempo (how fast or slow the beat is), melody (high and low pitches, pitches moving up, down or staying the same), tone color (recognizing the instruments or voices by their sound), dynamics (how loud or quiet the music is), rhythm and beat.
 We also spend time experimenting with different types of voices (talking, whispering, singing) and developing the singing voice.
 Throughout the year children also learn the proper way to play and care for instruments.

-Early Childhood Physical Education at TIS is a place to learn how to play together, to become aware of how our bodies move, and to grow confident taking risks and learning new things.
+Early Childhood Physical Education at ISP is a place to learn how to play together, to become aware of how our bodies move, and to grow confident taking risks and learning new things.
 Our class consists of a variety of activities designed to improve gross motor and hand-eye/foot coordination.
 Gross motor skills include running, hopping, jumping, leaping, galloping and skipping.
 Skills to develop hand-eye/foot coordination include throwing, catching, dribbling, kicking, and striking.
 We will also explore creative and rhythmic movement through dancing, animal walks, and Imagination Yoga.

 The sequencing of our PE curriculum includes introducing skills in prek, developing these skills in lowk, and mastering them in kindergarten.
 Other skills are introduced in lowk or k but not mastered until the primary years.